BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/defenders_of_the_shire.md

 ## ADDITIONAL RULES

 - A Defenders of the Shire force must always include Meriadoc, Captain of the Shire, and Peregrin, Captain of the Shire.
-- Meriadoc must always be the army’s leader.
+- Meriadoc must always be the army's leader.
-- Hobbit Militia in Merry’s warband must be upgraded to Battlin’ Brandybucks.
+- Hobbit Militia in Merry's warband must be upgraded to Battlin' Brandybucks.
-- Hobbit Archers in Pippin’s warband must be upgraded to Tookish Hunters.
+- Hobbit Archers in Pippin's warband must be upgraded to Tookish Hunters.

 ## SPECIAL RULES

-**“Fear!
+**"Fear!
 Fire!
-Foes!”** – Friendly Hobbit models gain the Woodland Creature special rule.
+Foes!"** – Friendly Hobbit models gain the Woodland Creature special rule.

 **Heroes of the Shire** – Friendly Hobbit Hero models may benefit from the Stand Fast! of Merry.